Breast Health & Thermography

 Non-invasive| Safe | Accurate | No Radiation | Painless | Non-contact | State-of-the-art Equipment

-What is thermography?
-Risk assessment tool.
+What is breast thermography?

 Thermogram vs. Mammogram?